Every school in England must promote SMSC, which is now particularly important to Ofsted.

 These pages help you understand what it is and how you can meet some of the required outcomes.

 What is SMSC?

-spiritual, moral, social and cultural development.
+SMSC stands for spiritual, moral, social and cultural development.
 All schools in England must show how well their pupils develop in SMSC.

 Explore beliefs and experience; respect faiths, feelings and values; enjoy learning about oneself, others and the surrounding world; use imagination and creativity; reflect.

 Recognise right and wrong; respect the law; understand consequences; investigate moral and ethical issues; offer reasoned views.

 Investigate and moral issues; appreciate diverse viewpoints; participate, volunteer and cooperate; resolve conflict; engage with the 'British values' of democracy, the rule of law, liberty, respect and tolerance